Balsamic di Modena: Why Is This Authentic Italian Food So Darn Expensive?

 We’ve all heard people rave about balsamic vinegar.
 With a wink your foodie friends will share “the good stuff” at dinner parties on everything from nuggets of parmigiano reggiano cheese to pasta bowls.
 One drop of aged balsamic takes whatever you’re serving to new heights.

 Authentic balsamic di Modena is made in Modena, Italy, a small town in the Emilia Romagna region, where local families continue the age old tradition of producing DOP balsamic in the attics of their family homes.
 DOP stands for Protected Designation of Origin as regulated by the Italian government.
 It is one of Italy's unique regional foods and one of the authentic foods you have to try when you're here.
 Balsamic is made from cooked grape juice.
 There are no skins involved and no fermentation process involved as in wine.
-We first learned the process of making balsamic di Modena with the Italian Days company when we visited Villa San Donnino, a small family-run operation in Modena.
+We first learned the process of making balsamic di Modena when we visited Villa San Donnino, a small family-run operation in Modena on a day trip from Bologna.
 This year, we visited one of the oldest and largest balsamic producers in Modena, Guiseppe Giusti.

 But why is it so expensive?
 Tiny bottles of Balsamic di Modena sell upwards of a few hundred dollars.
 Yes, you heard me right.
 So you'd better savor that drop, because it just cost you $10!